 Next, we’ll stop by a picnic table on the banks of the river Neris.
 Here we’ll have a peaceful break among the trees, enjoy a snack and poke at the remnants of a fireplace.
 In Lithuania, you can’t make picnics just anywhere – they need to be in certain designated areas.

 The educational forest trail continues through reeds that hug the river.
 Honestly, wandering through the shallow water, I feel like a fisherman trying to find the perfect spot for river fishing.
 At this point, you’ll forget that you’re just half-hour from the capital.
 Note that it’s a bit of a challenge to hike through the reeds, but the closeness to nature and its beauty makes it all worth it.

 We’ll climb up hills and steep steps, rewarded by breathtaking panoramic views the river and forests.
 The higher we go, the more stunning the scene.

-I find it a very pleasant way to spend few hours outdoors.
-The serenity, simplicity and accessibility is peaceful and inviting.
+I find it a very pleasant way to spend a few hours outdoors.
+The serenity, simplicity, and accessibility is peaceful and inviting.
 Best experienced if you’re staying in Vilnius for more than a day.
 We’ll be happy to arrange a visit for you.

 Destination Management Company JeruLita operates private tours and groups in cooperation with our partners.
 We will be glad to accommodate you in a private tour or will direct you to travel expert in your country who will register you to the groups we operate.